-VA electronically sent scoping notices and the NOA for the Draft EA to the agencies, Tribes, , and potentially interested parties listed below.
+VA electronically sent scoping notices and the NOA for the Draft EA to the agencies, Tribes, and potentially interested parties listed below.
 Appendix D contains copies of comments received and a summary of responses to comments.
 The Draft EA was also provided to the VDEQ Office of Environmental Impact Review (at EIR@DEQ.Virginia.gov) for comment and concurrence with the Coastal Zone Management Act federal consistency determination (VDEQ 2024).
-See Appendix D for copies of all VDEQ correspondence.
+On June 3, 2025, VDEQ issued a concurrence letter and provided comments regarding regulations, which have been incorporated into this EA.
+The USEPA provided comments suggesting methods for community engagement in the future, and consideration of future rainfall projections, public transportation utilization rates, and protecting children from potential impacts.
+See Appendix D for copies of VDEQ and USEPA correspondence.